 - To configure a long static ARP entry, specify the IP address, MAC address, VLAN, and output interface.
 A long static ARP entry is directly used for forwarding matching packets.
-To allow communication with a host using a fixed IP-to-MAC mapping through a specific interface in a specific VLAN, configure a long static ARP entry for it. - To configure a short static ARP entry, you only need to specify the IP address and MAC address.

-The device first sends an ARP request whose target IP address is the IP address of the short entry.
-If the sender IP and MAC addresses in the received ARP reply match the IP and MAC addresses of the short static ARP entry, the device adds the interface receiving the ARP reply to the short static ARP entry, and then the entry can be used for forwarding the matching IP packets.
+To allow communication with a host using a fixed IP-to-MAC mapping through a specific interface in a specific VLAN, configure a long static ARP entry for it. - To configure a short static ARP entry, you only need to specify the IP address and MAC address. - If the output interface is a Layer 3 Ethernet port, the short ARP entry can be directly used for forwarding matching packets. - If the output interface is a VLAN interface, the device first sends an ARP request whose target IP address is the IP address of the short entry.
+If the sender IP and MAC addresses in the received ARP reply match the IP and MAC addresses of the short static ARP entry, the device adds the interface receiving the ARP reply to the short static ARP entry, and then uses the resolved entry to forward the matching IP packets.